Diablo IV: How to Use War Plans and Pick Best Chaos Perks

 Common mistakes that make War Plans feel worse than they are

-• Taking Bartuc too early: high risk only pays off when your build is already stable.
+• Taking Bartuc too early: the 666-Aether risk only pays off when your build is already stable.

-• Ignoring Rift upgrades: short-term loot greed slows your overall scaling.
+• Ignoring Rift upgrades: short-term loot greed slows your Infernal Warp scaling.

-• Stacking perk downsides: two or three resource penalties at once can quietly ruin a build.
+• Stacking perk downsides: two or three resource penalties at once quietly ruin a build.

-• Pushing difficulty because the rewards look better: only move up when trash clear, elite time-to-kill, and potion usage all feel under control.
+• Pushing difficulty for the reward preview: only move up when trash clear, elite time-to-kill, and potion usage all feel under control.

 Was this guide helpful?